-Gary Devlin is eligible to act as an auditor in terms of section 1212 of the Companies Act 2006 (for firms)/section 21 of the Public Finance and Accountability (Scotland) Act 2000.
+Gary Devlin is eligible to act as an auditor in terms of section 21 of the Public Finance and Accountability (Scotland) Act 2000.

-2020-21 ACCOUNTS DIRECTION
+2021-22 ACCOUNTS DIRECTION

 (for Scotland's colleges and Glasgow Colleges' Regional Board)

 It is the Scottish Funding Council's direction that institutions comply with the 2019 Statement of Recommended Practice: Accounting for Further and Higher Education (SORP) in preparing their annual report and accounts.